Obituary of Betty Miller Wise

-Betty had many interests, activities and passions: She enjoyed playing flute in a community orchestra, traveling on vacations, ice skating, keeping pet rabbits, sewing, quilting, and making sock monkeys.
+Betty had many interests, activities, and passions: She enjoyed playing flute in a community orchestra, traveling on vacations, ice skating, keeping pet rabbits, sewing, quilting, and making sock monkeys.
 Since she was a child, she always loved nature and animals.
-As an adult, she enjoyed hiking local trails with friends, mushroom foraging, birding, and photographing the wildlife in action.
-She also enjoyed going to Native American pow wows, including one in South Dakota.
+As an adult, she enjoyed hiking local trails with friends, mushroom foraging, birding, and photographing wildlife in action.
+She also enjoyed going to Native American pow-wows, including one in South Dakota.

 Genealogy research into the family's ancestry was another passion of Betty's.
 She made trips to cemeteries in Massachusetts and New Jersey, finding, cleaning, and photographing the grave sites of her ancestors.